orangewit3/supply_chain_simulator/README.md

 However, we'll be making modest use of its features, primarily, for interfacing with it's web3 provider tool.

-To make use of `ganache-cli`, we must also install it globally:
+Also, make sure to install the ganache-cli globally:
 ```bash
 npm install -g ganache-cli
 ```

-> Now you're ready to move on to the developing the UI in `supplychain-sim-interface`.
+##### Now you're ready to move on to the developing the UI in `supplychain-sim-interface`.